CircuitVerse/Interactive-Book/docs/bool2.md

 You can clearly see, if you set `F(1, 0) = 1`, you get a true value for any input.
 Therefore, for the purposes of variable simplification, you can simply let `F(1, 0) = 1` thus implying `F(AB) = 1`.

-## Try the interactive Truth Table generator
+## Try the interactive truth table generator

 ---